 Pit your wits against the Winter Bobsled Experience

-Looking for adventurous things to do in Park City?
+Looking for adrenaline-fuelled adventures in Park City?
 You can experience the thrill of a lifetime on the Winter Bobsled Experience at Utah Olympic Park.
 Run by professional pilots, rides take up to three passengers on a thrilling journey down the 2002 Olympic Winter Games Sliding Track.
 This highly physical and extreme experience generates up to 4-5 times the force of gravity – are you brave enough to try it?